storacha/specs/http-header-ucan-invocation.md

 ## Oversize Headers

-When sending UCAN invocations via HTTP headers it is important to ensure the total header size does not exceed 8KB, in order to adhere to limits imposed by popular HTTP server software.
+When sending UCAN invocations via HTTP headers it is important to ensure the total header size does not exceed 8 KB, in order to adhere to limits imposed by popular HTTP server software.

-It is RECOMMENDED that the `X-Agent-Message` _value_ does not exceed 4KB in size.
+It is RECOMMENDED that the `X-Agent-Message` _value_ does not exceed 4 KB in size.

 To save space and bandwidth an agent MAY omit proofs from the invocation.
 Especially if making multiple requests to the service using the same proof(s).